あたらしいを、あたりまえに J:COM

 (Alpine U16 Team Strengthening Support Project Media TrainingPlayback time: 1:01)

-2024/25 Media Training
+Media Training

-Media training was conducted at the 1st Alpine Sports Talent Discovery and Development Project training camp held in Sugadaira on September 21, 2024.
-The aim was to improve the media response and communication skills that are important for the next generation of athletes to be successful in the future.
-Athletes from junior high school to university students participated and practiced how to communicate with others and actually speak in front of a TV camera.
+The event aimed to improve the communication skills and self-expression abilities that are important for the next generation of athletes to succeed in the future.
+Athletes ranging from junior high school students to university students participated, and practiced creating self-promotional materials and communicating in front of a television camera.

 Report Program